-The bowel screening sample you return to us will be checked for traces of blood.
+The bowel screening sample you return to us will be checked for a level of blood.

 Normal